 Reaction time and performance of tasks may become slower because the brain processes nerve impulses more slowly.

 However, the effects of aging on brain function may be difficult to separate from the effects of various disorders that are common among older people.
-These disorders include depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , an underactive thyroid gland (hypothyroidism Hypothyroidism Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
+These disorders include depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more , stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more , an underactive thyroid gland (hypothyroidism Hypothyroidism Hypothyroidism is underactivity of the thyroid gland that leads to inadequate production of thyroid hormones and a slowing of vital body functions.
 Facial expressions become dull, the voice... read more ), and degenerative brain disorders such as Alzheimer disease Alzheimer Disease Alzheimer disease is a progressive loss of mental function, characterized by degeneration of brain tissue, including loss of nerve cells, the accumulation of an abnormal protein called beta-amyloid... read more .

 As people age, the number of nerve cells Nerves The peripheral nervous system consists of more than 100 billion nerve cells (neurons) that run throughout the body like strings, making connections with the brain, other parts of the body, and... read more in the brain may decrease, although the number lost varies greatly from person to person, depending on the person’s health.
 In addition, some types of memory are more vulnerable to loss, such as memory that holds information temporarily.
 However, the brain has certain characteristics that help compensate for these losses.